Residential aged care services need accreditation to receive government subsidies.

 Have your say

-Feedback from people receiving aged care plays a significant role in issuing accreditation.
+Feedback from people receiving aged care plays a significant role in the accreditation of a service.

 When assessing a provider, we interview at least 10% of residents or their representatives.